M03ED/sql_backup/README.md

 # M03ED Backup
 You Can Use This Script To Make Backup From `gorm` or `sqlalchemy` Database On Telegram And Discord.
-- MySQL, MariaDB and SQlite3 Are Supported.
+- PostgreSQL, TimescaleDB, MySQL, MariaDB and SQlite3 Are Supported.

 # Usage
 ### Step 1